Mokshit06/premix/docs/Readme.md

 ### Main differences

 - Premix doesn't support Nested routes.
 Currently there are no plans to support it as in most of the cases, they create alot of confusion as to which page is rendering on which route.
-- Currently there is no client side router for Premix so each navigation will do a full page reload.
-The router should be added pretty soon.
 - There is no API in Premix for cookie and session management.

 ### Features unique to Premix